exiang/open_hub_wiki/Module-f7.md

                             // since it is Primary, so we choose first industry to prefill it
                             // industries is a relation name
                             "primaryIndustry": "industries.0.title",

+                            // since record will return many individual record, if first individual not a founder
+                            // then it will find and return first individual found with role as founder "businessOwnerName": "individualOrganizations.0.individual.fullName",

                             // CASE 3: getting value using function
                             // field type: checkbox